One of the most common questions I’m frequently asked is, “should I do my own taxes this year?”

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on any of the links, I’ll receive a small commission.

-Why should I pay for the services of a Tax Professional?
+Why should I pay for the services of a Tax Professional or Accountant?

 Let’s say you need some quick legal advice and decide to use a web service like Legal.com.
 Most of the advice from their website would be free because it is general information.